Cate Blanchett – Woollahra, Sydney. 1994

 - Signed provenance and Certificate of Authenticity included

-- Ideal collector size for contemporary homes
+- Ideal collector sizes for contemporary homes

 - Created in strictly limited editions held in private and institutional collections

-The portrait that changed everything - for Cate, for the magazine, and for me.
+The portrait that changed everything - for Cate, for the magazine and for me.

 She was quietly anxious about the move.
 I had just returned from New York myself, and there was a quiet camaraderie in that moment before our paths diverged.

 We worked outside a recently burnt-out church near her home, using a single studio flash powered by an extension cord from a neighbour’s house.
 I handed Cate a Polaroid of the scene and asked, “Who’s this character?
 What’s she thinking?”
-That simple invitation - to think like an actor rather than pose like a subject - unlocked something powerful.
+That invitation - to think like an actor rather than pose like a subject - unlocked something powerful.
 Her presence, expression and body language told a story far beyond the frame.

 Edition Options